Federal Way reaches settlement with DOJ over school bullying

-Federal Way Public Schools has agreed to better track and prevent bullying as part of a settlement with the U.S. Justice Department (DOJ), changes the district says have been underway for years.
+FEDERAL WAY, Wash.
+(AP) — Federal Way Public Schools has agreed to better track and prevent bullying as part of a settlement with the U.S. Justice Department, changes the district says have been underway for years.

 The DOJ said Thursday it stepped in after investigating complaints from families, finding that the district had failed to adequately respond to students’ complaints that they were physically and verbally harassed by their peers because of their religion or national origin.

 According to the district, the incidents referred to occurred from 2013 to 2015.
-A new Federal Way Public Schools administration began implementing districtwide policies on racial and cultural equity in 2015, before the DOJ informed the district about its investigation in the 2016-17 school year, district spokeswoman Kassie Swenson said.
+A new Federal Way Public Schools administration began implementing district-wide policies on racial and cultural equity in 2015, before the DOJ informed the district about its investigation in the 2016-17 school year, said district spokeswoman Kassie Swenson.

 “As part of this new vision, every year for the last five years, we’ve offered and intensified staff training on cultural competence and racial equity for all staff to achieve equitable outcomes for scholars in all areas,” Swenson said in an emailed statement.